HamNuggets/uwuham.github.io/index.md

 ## Making an account

-- Tick the box labelled "Accounts" in the bottom right corner.
+- Tick the box labelled "Accounts" in the bottom corner.

 - From the drop-down menu above it, click on "Configure Accounts"